freenas/freenas-docs/userguide/storage.rst

    Viewing Available Snapshots

-Each entry in the list includes the pool and dataset name that was snapshot and the name of the snapshot.
-Click |ui-chevron-right| to view these options:
+Each entry in the list includes the name of the dataset and snapshot .
+Click
+|ui-chevron-right| to view these options:

 **Date Created** shows the exact time and date of the snapshot creation.